SUNY Downstate Department of Radiology

 - Daily Noon and 4 PM faculty lead conferences

 - Multitude of Interdisciplinary conferences (such as Pulmonary conference, GI conference, Tumor board, etc.)

 - Resident run lectures every Friday (such as Radiographics, Resident as Teacher, Journal club, etc.)

-- Special yearly courses (such as ARIP, Kanal Physics, BI Call Preparatory course, NYRS)
+- Special yearly courses (such as AIRP, Kanal Physics, BI Call Preparatory course, NYRS)

 Libraries & Learning sources

 - Lucy Squire comprehensive radiology library